open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

 ](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) and run `choco install docker-for-windows`
 - If you do not have Windows version specified above, you will need to install [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
 Please follow the official guide [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/).

-**NOTE**: If you use docker toolbox, it might downgrade your virtual box, make sure that your virtual box is up to date after installation
+**NOTE**: If you use **docker toolbox**, it might downgrade your virtual box, make sure that your virtual box is up to date after installation

 ### macOS